the16thpythonist/ufotest/docs/ci.rst

 The CI command group
 --------------------

-The continuous integration functionality of the ufotest application is wrapped by the *ci* command group.
+The continuous integration functionality of the ufotest application is wrapped by the :code:`ci` command group.
 This command group contains all the necessary commands which will be used for these functions.
 A list of all available commands can be obtained like this: